ska-telescope/ska-ser-headlamp-plugins/src/ska-helm-release/README.md

 # SKA Owner Metadata

-This plugins adds a banner with ownership information to the various Kubernetes resources
+This plugins adds a banner with Helm release information.
+For each sub-chart it tries to check with CAR if there is a newer version.